bytecodealliance/cranelift/lib/entity/README.md

 Another major difference is that this crate protects against using a key from one map to access an element in another.
 Where `SlotMap` and `Slab` have a value type parameter, `PrimaryMap` has a key type parameter and a value type parameter.
-The crante also provides the `entity_impl` macro which makes it easy to declare new unique types for use as keys.
+The crate also provides the `entity_impl` macro which makes it easy to declare new unique types for use as keys.
 Any attempt to use a key in a map it's not intended for is diagnosed with a type error.